Roxanne Pallett: Personal life

 In 2017, Pallett began an online relationship with steelworker Lee Walton, after Walton contacted her on Instagram through a mutual love for Elvis Presley.
 They met for the first time in December 2017, and a week later, Walton asked her to move in with him, proposing to her a day after she did so.

 In July 2018, during a feature assignment for Minster FM with breakfast co-presenter Ben Fry, Pallett was involved in an accident whilst driving an F2 Outlaw Stock Car at Hunmanby Raceway, North Yorkshire.
 Pallett had driven head on into a concrete wall on the first bend, and had to be cut free from the car by firefighters which took them two hours.
 She was then airlifted to a hospital by an air ambulance with a sprained wrist and some bruising.

-On 26 January 2020, Pallett married firefighter and former Married at First Sight star Jason Carrion at the Lutheran Evangelical Church in New York, two months after their engagement.
-In June 2021, Pallett announced she was pregnant with her first child.
+On 26 January 2020, Pallett married firefighter and former Married at First Sight contestant Jason Carrion at the Lutheran Evangelical Church in New York, two months after their engagement.
+In June 2021, Pallett announced she was pregnant with her first child, and later gave birth to a son.